7 minute read

 Address: 169.45.246.141

-in NSlookup if we specify the nameserver after the dns name that we try to solve, this resolution will be executed using this nameserver instead of the local nameserver (in our case the CoreDNS).
+In nslookup, if we specify the nameserver after the DNS name that we try to resolve, the resolution will be executed using that nameserver instead of the local nameserver (in our case CoreDNS).

-As we can noticed the non-authoritative message dissapeared and instead we will using the nameserver specified (check the server and the address in the two first lines).
+As we can notice, the non-authoritative message disappeared and instead we are using the nameserver specified (check the server and the address in the first two lines).

 Ok, now that we have a nameserver that resolves properly the opentlc.com subdomains, let’s add this to our OpenShift cluster using the DNS Forwarding.